 The Inland Protection Trust Fund (IPTF) was created by the Legislature in 1986 to enable the Florida Department of Environmental Protection (DEP) to respond to incidents of contamination without delay.
 This trust fund is the source of the majority of the state’s petroleum restoration funding.
 The IPTF is funded by an excise tax on every barrel of petroleum or petroleum product produced in or imported into the state.
 The tax is tiered based upon the amount of unencumbered cash in the fund.
 At its top tier of $0.80 per barrel, the tax generates over $200 million a year.
-See Subsection 206.9935(3), Florida Statutes (F.S.), for more information on the tax.
+See Subsection 206.9935(3), Florida Statutes (F.S.), for more information on the TAX FOR INLAND PROTECTION.

 Facilities, Sites and Discharges